-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON OCTOBER 31, 2019
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON OCTOBER 28, 2021

-TAKE NOTICE that an Annual and Special Meeting (the "Meeting") of the holders of common shares ("Common Shares") of Zenith Capital Corp. (the "Corporation") will be held on Thursday, October 31, 2019 at 2:00 p.m.
-(Calgary time), at Mount Royal University, Roderick Mah Centre for Continuous Learning, Ross Glen Hall (Room EC1040), 4825 Mount Royal Gate SW, Calgary, Alberta for the following purposes:
+TAKE NOTICE that an Annual Meeting (the "Meeting") of the holders of common shares ("Common Shares") of Zenith Capital Corp. (the "Corporation") will be held on Thursday, October 28, 2021 at 1:00 p.m.
+(Calgary time), at the Corporation's offices at Suite 300, 4820 Richard Road SW, Calgary, Alberta for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2019 and the report of the auditors thereon; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the accompanying management information circular (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; - 5. to consider, and if thought fit, pass an ordinary resolution ratifying the Security Based Compensation Plans of the Corporation as more particularly set forth in the accompanying Management Information Circular; and - 6. to transact such other business that may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2021 and the report of the auditors thereon, and the unaudited financial statements of the Corporation for the interim period ended July 31, 2021; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the accompanying management information circular (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; and - 5. to transact such other business that may properly come before the Meeting or any adjournment thereof.